 Visual Studio Connected Services for Cosmos DB

 Through the connected service, you can quickly create and query document.
 Also, you can create an Azure Cosmos DB account in Connected Service tool.
 First of all, to connect Azure Cosmos DB with your Visual Studio project

 - Create a new project / open an existing project in Visual Studio.

 - Select the Connected Services option by right clicking on References -> Connected Services

 Once you have the “Azure Cosmos DB” service installed / available, select it.
-You will find your all Azure Cosmos DB services are listed for the Azure subscription your are signed in for.
+You will find your all Azure Cosmos DB services are listed in the Azure subscription you are signed in for.

 Visual Studio will now add all the necessary files in your project and download all the required NuGet packages to work with.

 Visual Studio also updates the Cosmos DB connection URI’s and key’s to the project’s App.config file